 Getting your business mobile

 Updating an old website to a mobile responsive design can be difficult.
 If your website was designed by a studio or freelancer originally, you may need to work with the pros again to get your site up to scratch.
 If your site is built on Wordpress, or some other commonly used tool, then you may need to update your theme or switch to a new one to get your site up to speed for the mobile era.
-If you’re in the process of getting a new website built, you might have seen a line item on the quote for mobile responsive design and wondered whether it’s worth the time and money.
+This will be increasingly important as video dominates both web and social, as many older sites won't adequately support video hosting.

 user experience - how your customers experience your brand.
 This first contact

 is often via your website.
 Failing to provide a site which is easy and